prathyu13/LendingClubEDA/README.md

 - Renters are more likely to default than home-owners and people with mortaged homes
 - Lesser the annual income, higher the risk of default
 - Higher interest rate loans are more likely to be defaulted
 - When DTI increases, loans are likely to be defaulted but only until 25.
-When DTI is higher than 25, loan is not likely to be defaulted
+When DTI crossed 25, behaviour was contradicting.
+  This might be because as dti reaches 25, it indicates borrower has become thin financially.
+Lenders might have become more strict in their risk assessment and they might not have been approving loans for people with higher DTIs.

 ## Technologies Used